-- enable students to develop their self-knowledge, self-esteem and self-confidence; - enable students to distinguish right from wrong and to respect the civil and criminal law of England; - encourage students to accept responsibility for their behaviour, show initiative, and to understand how they can contribute positively to the lives of those living and working in the locality of the school and to society more widely; - enable students to acquire a broad general knowledge of and respect for public institutions and services in England; - further tolerance and harmony between different cultural traditions by enabling students to acquire an appreciation of and respect for their own and other cultures; - encourage respect for other people; and - encourage respect for democracy and support for participation in the democratic processes, including respect for the basis on which the law is made and applied in England. - teach the importance of law in this country through assemblies, lessons in Citizenship and even Islamic History. - teach mutual respect towards others with different beliefs and those without beliefs through Religious studies lessons, PHSE/Citizenship lessons, visits to other faiths organisations/ places

-- of worship, interacting with pupils of other faiths, creating school displays, understanding the commonalities of each faith. - promote democracy by creating a school council, having dialogue with local councillors/MP's and running mock elections as well as debates. - promote the equality act and respect all humans equally.
-We will take firm action against any form of bullying and harm caused to others.
+- enable students to develop their self-knowledge, self-esteem and self-confidence; - enable students to distinguish right from wrong and to respect the civil and criminal law of England; - encourage students to accept responsibility for their behaviour, show initiative, and understand how they can contribute positively to the lives of those living and working in the locality of the school and to society more widely; - enable students to acquire a broad general knowledge of and respect for public institutions and services in England; - further tolerance and harmony between different cultural traditions by enabling students to acquire an appreciation of and respect for their own and other cultures; - encourage respect for other people; and - encourage respect for democracy and support participation in the democratic processes, including respect for the basis on which the law is made and applied in England. - teach the importance of law in this country through assemblies, lessons in Citizenship and even Islamic History. - teach mutual respect towards others with different beliefs and those without beliefs through Religious studies lessons, Citizenship lessons, visits to other faiths, organisations/ places of worship, interacting with pupils of other faiths, creating school displays, and understanding the commonalities of each faith. - promote democracy by creating a school council, dialogue with local councillors/MPs, and running mock elections and debates. - we promote the Equality Act and respect all humans equally.
+We will take firm action against bullying and harm caused to others.